 Natasha Young, RSW (she/her, they/them)

-Natasha Young is Anishinaabe, Scottish and German and is a registered social worker with an MSW from the University of Windsor.
-Natasha has over 15 years of professional experience working with Indigenous individuals and groups in a variety of community and organizational based settings.
+Natasha Young is a member of Whitefish River First Nation and is a registered social worker with an MSW from the University of Windsor.
+Natasha has over 15 years of professional experience working with Indigenous individuals and groups in a variety of community and organizational-based settings.
 Natasha also has an MA from the University of Guelph and their graduate research focused on the person-environment experiences of First Nations, Inuit and Métis post-secondary learners on university campuses.
 Natasha is committed to ensuring that the work of diversity, equity and inclusion is not only a priority at all times, but is thoughtfully completed.
 Natasha has experience working in governance, collective and consensus-based models on numerous committees, including the Steering Committee of the University of Guelph’s Indigenous Initiatives Strategy Task Force and the Stonehenge Therapeutic Community board of directors.
-Currently, Natasha is the Indigenous Student Advisor at the University of Guelph.
+Currently, Natasha is the Manager of the Indigenous Student Centre at the University of Guelph.

 In considering its selection of five non-Council members of the College from among the 112 expressions of interest received, the Executive Committee faced an extremely difficult task.

 - powerful personal accounts of their lived experience;